CoinRing/CoinRing-Legal/privacy.md

 Analytics data is typically **pseudonymous** and not intended to directly identify individual users.

+The app does **not** use the Apple Advertising Identifier (IDFA) and does **not** track users across apps or websites.
+App Tracking Transparency (ATT) permission is therefore **not requested**.

 ### D) Advertising (Google AdMob)
 If you use the free version, the app may display ads via **Google AdMob**.
 AdMob may process data such as:
 - Device identifiers
 - Approximate location
 - Ad interactions

+Ads are shown in a non-personalized form only and are not based on cross-app or cross-website tracking.

 Google’s privacy policy:
 https://policies.google.com/privacy